-- All swimmers must enter through locker areas. - No horseplay or running on deck. - Lifeguard has discretion related to equipment use. - No food or beverages permitted. - Children under 10 must be supervised by an adult.
+- All swimmers must enter through the main entrance to the pool and check-in with lifeguard before continuing to locker rooms. - No horseplay or running on deck. - Lifeguard has discretion related to equipment use. - No food or beverages permitted. - Children under 10 must be supervised by an adult.
 Adult supervision should be supplied for any child over 10 who is not a competent swimmer. - No diving into the pool.